vatpac-technology/sops/docs/aerodromes/classc/cairns.md

 Where a visual separation standard cannot be established, CS ADC should issue a clearance limit to the aircraft to ensure separation.

 !!! phraseology
-    **XYZ**: "Cairns Tower, XYZ, PCVE, A015, for the Western VFR Corridor, Request Clearance"
+    **XYZ**: "Cairns Tower, XYZ, PCVE, A015, for the Western VFR corridor, request clearance"
     **CS ADC**: "XYZ, Cairns Tower, cleared Western VFR corridor, not above `A015`.
 Clearance limit CBLT, remain on or west of the corridor."

 ## VFR Operations